microsoft/steps/README.md

 Steps
 =====
-Steps is a sample application demonstrating the usage of Step Counter API.
-In this sample application, history data is used to display a graph of user’s steps during current day.
-The combination of history data and real-time step count is used to calculate the number of total steps, and the number of walking and running steps.
+Steps is a Lumia SensorCore SDK sample application demonstrating the usage of Step Counter API.
+In this sample application, history data is used to display a graph of user’s steps during current day, and up to 7 days in the past.

 For more information on implementation, visit Nokia Lumia Developer's Library: http://developer.nokia.com/resources/library/Lumia/sensorcore-sdk/samples.html